PotatoNatoDev/vrc-lib/README.md

 # vrc-lib
-A simple template/library for VRC robots.
+A simple template/library for VRC robots using PROS 4.

 ## Features
 - insert here